 What does a day in life look like?
 I spend a lot of time digging into projects, making calls to potential or long-term partners, and trying to learn as much about the industry as possible.
 In my first year, I have learned that this industry and my role are contingent on relationship building and that is always at the forefront of what I am doing.

 What is your favorite thing about working at Splashtacular?
 I love the people, both my internal team and the partners I have had the privilege to meet.
 It doesn’t hurt that my 7 and 10-year olds think what I do is pretty cool.

 What is the most challenging part of your role?
 I think educating clients about certain specifics can be challenging.
 I spend a lot of time working through the value conversations and I like trying solutions that will balance their budget, expectations, and still deliver the most play value.

 Where do you see Splashtacular in five years?
-I think we have built our reputation on really solid footing by focusing on being Innovators of Fun and by being service oriented.
+I think we have built our reputation on a really solid footing by focusing on being Innovators of Fun and by being service-oriented.
 We are doing so much to advance our products and looking for ways to improve, that I think we only get bigger and better from here.
 I really love seeing our new approaches and new ways to create safe, immersive environments for patrons everywhere.